johncai117/johncai117.github.io/content/jobs/Meta/index.md

 ---

 - Worked on the Instagram Communications Ranking team
-- Deployed largee-scale deep-learning based recommender sytems
+- Deployed deep-learning based recommender sytems at scale
 - Built MLOps detectors for model prediction quality and feature coverage